view_context: Dynamic page

 2nd Grade

-Finally, in Topic C, students relate their knowledge of partitioning circles into halves and quarters to the telling of time to the nearest half and quarter hours before further diving into telling time to the nearest 5-minute increment.
-In first grade, students told time to the nearest hour and half hour.
-Combined with their earlier work with skip-counting by 5s, this will support students as they reason about the time shown on analog clocks and as they represent time on analog clock faces to the nearest 5 minutes.
+To close the unit in Topic B, students relate their knowledge of partitioning circles into halves and quarters to the telling of time to the nearest half and quarter hours before further diving into telling time to the nearest 5-minute increment.
+In 1st grade, students told time to the nearest hour and half hour.
+Combined with their earlier work skip-counting by 5s, this will support students as they reason about the time shown on analog clocks and as they represent time on analog clock faces to the nearest 5 minutes.
 As student knowledge of telling time grows, they complete the unit by assigning a.m. and p.m. distinctions to time.
 This work forms the foundation for their third grade work with elapsed time.

 Fishtank Plus for Math